-At the "Ocean Scale," indices provided by NOAA Northwest Fisheries Science Center (NWFSC) ocean monitoring research program were applied, including broad scale indices such as the Pacific Decadal Oscillation (PDO) and the Oceanic Niño Index (ONI, Appendix C).
+At the "Ocean Scale," indices provided by NOAA Northwest Fisheries Science Center (NWFSC) ocean monitoring research program are applied, including broad scale indices such as the Pacific Decadal Oscillation (PDO) and the Oceanic Niño Index (ONI, Appendix C).
 The PDO is based on patterns of variation in sea surface temperature in the North Pacific Ocean (Mantua et al. 1997).
 The ONI is based on conditions in equatorial waters that result from the El Niño Southern Oscillation.
 El Niño conditions result in the transport of warm water northward along the coast of North America and have variable effects on Washington coastal waters.
 In 2015, a third ocean scale indicator was added to the list of environmental indicators.
-The North Pacific Gyre Oscillation (NPGO) index is an indicator of salinity and nutrients in the areas of the North Pacific Ocean (Di Lorenzo et al. 2008) and is correlated with marine survival of coho salmon in Oregon coastal rivers (Rupp et al. 2012).
+The North Pacific Ocean (Di Lorenzo et al. 2008) and is correlated with marine survival of coho salmon in Oregon coastal rivers (Rupp et al. 2012).
 The PDO and NPGO index are represented by prior winter (January to March) and ocean entry (May to September) time periods.
-In 2021, NPGO values from July through September of ocean entry year were unavailable at the time of the forecast.
-Also in 2021, another factor was included in the analyses.
-Regime represents annual ocean conditions and is categorized as "cool" during brood years <2000 and La Niña years and "warm" during brood years ≥2000 and El Niño years.
+Beginning in 2022, another factor was included in the analyses.
+Regime represents annual ocean conditions and is categorized as "cool" during brood years <2000 and strong La Niña years and "warm" during brood years ≥2000 and strong El Niño years.
 This index captures non-stationary variation in wild coho productivity through time (Litz et al. 2021)

-At the "Region Scale," a set of pre-developed indicators were applied to Washington Coast, Strait of Juan de Fuca, and Lower Columbia management units and comparable indicators for Puget Sound.
+At the "Region Scale," a set of pre-developed indicators are applied to Washington Coast, Strait of Georgia, Strait of Juan de Fuca, and Lower Columbia management units and comparable indicators for Puget Sound.
 Regional indicators for the Washington Coast, Strait of Juan de Fuca, and Lower Columbia include temperature and salinity data as well as plankton and fish indices compiled and derived by the NWFSC ocean monitoring research program.
+The basis for these indicators and their relationship to

+Wild Coho Forecasts for Puget Sound, Washington Coast, and Lower Columbia WDFW Fish Science Division

-The basis for these indicators and their relationship to Columbia River salmon is updated annually by NWFSC scientists (Peterson et al. 2014).
-Regional indicators for Puget Sound include temperature and salinity data from in the Strait of Juan de Fuca, physical and biological data from Admiralty Inlet (WA Dept Ecology monitoring station), and the strength of upwelling at 48°N latitude, where smolts enter the Pacific Ocean from the Strait of Juan de Fuca.
+Columbia River salmon is updated annually by NWFSC scientists (Peterson et al. 2014).
+Regional indicators for Puget Sound include temperature and salinity data from in the Strait of Juan de Fuca, physical and biological data from Admiralty Inlet (WA Dept Ecology monitoring station), zooplankton data from the eastern Strait of Juan de Fuca (Keister et al. 2022), and the strength of upwelling at 48°N latitude, where smolts enter the Pacific Ocean from the Strait of Juan de Fuca.
 Strait of Juan de Fuca temperature and salinity data were compiled and derived from the Race Rocks lighthouse data set.
 Data from Admiralty Inlet was compiled from buoy data provided by the Washington Department of Ecology Marine Waters Monitoring Program (MWMP).
+Zooplankton data (Axis 2 from nonmetric multidimensional scaling ordinations May through September) provided by the University of Washington.
 Both Race Rocks and Admiralty Inlet were selected to represent the exchange of waters coming into and out of Puget Sound (Babson et al. 2006).
-The Bakun upwelling anomaly at 48°N was selected to represent the nutrient rich deep-sea water available for transport into Puget Sound.
-The time period selected for these indicators (April to June) represents conditions when wild coho salmon enter the marine environment.
+The Bakun upwelling anomaly at 48°N was selected for these indicators (April to June) represents conditions when wild coho salmon enter the marine environment.